babylonhealth/primock57/README.md

 # PriMock57
-Dataset of 57 mock medical primary care consultations: audio, consultation notes, human utterance-level transcripts.
+Dataset of 57 mock medical primary care consultations, containing:
+1) Audio recordings of the consultations;
+2) Manual utterance-level transcriptions of the recordings;
+3) Consultation notes written by the consulting clinicians.

-Held over 5 days by 7 Babylon Health clinicians and 57 Babylon Health employees acting as patients.

-Patients were using X case cards with presenting complaints, symptoms, medical & general history etc.
+The consultations were held over 5 days by 7 Babylon Health clinicians and 57 Babylon Health employees acting as patients, using case cards with presenting complaints, symptoms, medical & general history etc.

+This repository contains 4 folders:
+`audio`, `notes`, `transcrips` and `scripts`.

 ### audio
+This folder contains the audio recordings of the consultations.
-- separate channels for clinicians & patients
+- The recordings are saved in separate channels for doctors & patients
-- Xh:Ym of total audio
+- Total audio duration is 8h:38m (17h:16m if counting the separate channels)
-- saved in wav 16bit/16khz format
+- Audio is saved in wav 16bit/16khz format; the original source is video streams with Opus audio encoding.
-- source: opus/webm streams

 ### notes
-- Written by the consulting clinician during / after each consultation.
+This folder contains consultation notes written by the consulting clinicians, either during or shortly after each consultation.
-- Clinicians highlighted important medical information; this was not extensive depending on whether time allowed.
+- Clinicians were asked to highlight important medical information in their notes; this was not extensive, depending on whether time allowed.
-- JSON format.
-Fields:
+- The notes are provided in JSON format, and each contains the following fields:
   - `day`: Consultation day
   - `consultation`: Consultation #
   - `presenting_complaint`: Patient's presenting complaint